DnD 5e Feats

 D&D 5e Feats Ranked

 As mentioned earlier, feats are the best way to customize your character build and make it unique.
-At the time of writing, there are 79 feats available in official 5e sources.
-We have separated these feats into 5 tiers that will allow you to determine the strength of different feats at a glance.
-We have avoided ranking setting-specific feats, like the ones included in Strixhaven: A Curriculum of Chaos and Dragonlance: Shadow of the Dragon Queen, as they will skew the power scale and aren’t applicable in the majority of campaigns.
+We have separated all of 5th edition’s official feats into five tiers that will allow you to determine the strength of different feats at a glance.

 The ranking system we have created below is merely to get an idea of how a particular feat will improve the strength or utility of your build.
 Just because we rank a feat in the D Tier doesn’t mean it can’t be used to make your character unique to how you want to play it!